 Credit risk is the possibility that an issuer or other counterparty to an investment will not fulfill its obligation.
-Standard and Poor's has assigned STAR Ohio and the First American Government Obligation an AAAm rating, the FHLMC, FHLB, FFCB and FNMA bonds an AA+ rating, the U.S. Treasury notes have a A-1+ and commercial paper an A-1 and A-1+ rating.
+Standard and Poor's has assigned STAR Ohio and the First American Government Obligation an AAAm rating, the FHLMC, FHLB, FFCB and FNMA bonds an AA+ rating, the U.S. Treasury notes have a AA+ and commercial paper an A-1 and A-1+ rating.
 Ohio law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard service rating.
 The School District's investment policy requires certain credit ratings for some investments as allowed by state law.

 Concentration of credit risk is the possibility of loss attributed to the magnitude of the School District's investment in a single issuer.
-More than 5% of the School District's investments are in BNP Paribas commercial paper, General Electric commercial paper, JP Morgan commercial paper, Natixis NY commercial paper, Toyota Motor Credit commercial paper, FHLMC bonds, and FNMA bonds.
+More than 5% of the School District's investments are in commercial paper issues from: Citi Group Global Markets, JP Morgan, Toyota Motor Credit, MUFG Bank Ltd., Natixix NY, and Royal Bank of Canada.
+In addition, the School District has invested more than 5% of total investments in FHLMC bonds, FHLB bonds, and FNMA bonds.
 These investments are presented in the table on the previous page.
 The investment in STAR Ohio is a pooled investment and not of a single issuer.
 The School District's policy does not specify stricter limits than allowed by law.